MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 [!INCLUDE [feature-preview](../includes/feature-preview-note.md)]

 Data scientists and business analysts spend lots of time trying to understand, clean, and transform data before they can start any meaningful analysis.
-Business analysts typically work with Power BI datasets and encode their domain knowledge and business logic into Power BI measures.
-On the other hand, data scientists can work with the same datasets, but typically in a different code environment or language.
+Business analysts typically work with semantic models and encode their domain knowledge and business logic into Power BI measures.
+On the other hand, data scientists can work with the same data, but typically in a different code environment or language.

 Semantic link (preview) allows data scientists to establish a connection between Power BI semantic models and the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] experience via the [SemPy Python library](/python/api/semantic-link-sempy).
 SemPy simplifies data analytics by capturing and leveraging data semantics as users perform various transformations on the semantic models.